openphacts/ops.js/README.md

 1.5

 ## About
-OPS.js is a javascript based library for accessing the Open PHACTS Linked Data API (LDA).
+OPS.js is a javascript NodeJS based library for accessing the Open PHACTS Linked Data API (LDA).
 It uses [nets](https://www.npmjs.com/package/nets) to handle the asynchronous network calls.
 OPS.js can also be used to parse responses from the LDA.
 Please read the [API documentation](http://openphacts.github.io/ops.js "OPS.js API documentation").

 ## Dependencies & requirements